-Reading a Christmas book every night during December is a Christmas tradition I have tried and tried to implement since Bria was about two years old.
+Reading a Christmas book every night during December is a Christmas tradition I have tried and tried to implement since my oldest was about two years old.
 It’s difficult, though, since the month of December is typically one of the busiest months of the year for us.
 There are a lot of late night concerts and other activities which often means skipping our reading for the night as we crawl home with cranky children and exhausted bones.

-This year, the kids are all old enough that I am feeling like going to bed a little bit later isn’t going to hurt anyone, and this activity brings so much of the Christmas Spirit into our home, that I’m trying to be a stickler no matter how late the night is!
+This year, the kids are all old enough that I am feeling like going to bed a little bit later isn’t going to hurt anyone.
+This activity brings so much of the Christmas Spirit into our home, that I’m trying to be a stickler no matter how late the night is!

 The girls take turns picking which book we will read, and I have noticed that they will spend a lot of time looking through the basket when they know it is their night to pick.
 They definitely have favorites!

-I try very hard to find books that are Christ-centered, and don’t focus on the Santa part of the holiday.
+I try very hard to find books that are Christ-centered, and don’t focus too much on the Santa part of the holiday.
 I love reading these stories to my children, and I often cry while doing it.
-So does Chloe.
-Bria just rolls her eyes at us, but I know she loves hearing the stories even if tears aren’t her way of feeling the spirit.
+So does my middle daughter.
+My oldest just rolls her eyes at us, but I know she loves hearing the stories even if tears aren’t her way of feeling the spirit.

 24 Christmas Books to Read with Your Family